ccelio/chisel-style-guide/README.md

 ##Additional Best Practices

-If you ever write `+N`, ask yourself if the number will ever be `NonPow2`.
-For example, wrap-around logic will be needed to guard incrementing pointers to queues with `NonPow` number of elements.
+If you ever write `+N`, ask yourself if the number will ever be `NonPow2` (and then you should write a `require` statement if the logic depends on `Pow2` properties!).
+For example, wrap-around logic will be needed to guard incrementing pointers to queues with `NonPow2` number of elements.
 Just like in software, overflows and array bounds overruns are scary!

-**Avoid use of `var`**, as chisel lacks the defenses to safeguard its correct usage (Chisel nodes pointed to by `var` are invisible to `when()` statements).
+Avoid use of `var`.
 If you do use `var`, try to abstract it into a function/object.
-If you don’t understand why `var` and `when()` don’t mix, then for the love of god AVOID `var`.
+If you don’t understand why `var` and `when()` don’t mix, then for the love of god AVOID `var` (See Val versus Var section).

 If you solve a bug, strongly contemplate what `assert()` could have caught this bug and then add it.